A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Jig

-"The jig most probably came to Ireland from England, perhaps as early as the (1500s).
-Native marches were adapted for dancing, some tunes borrowed from England and a start made on composing those tunes which constituted the greatest single division of the dance music until reels began to catch up on them in the 2nd half of the last century".
-(Brendan Breathnach).
-There are three forms of Irish dancing: Set, Step and Céilí (meaning a social gathering with dancing and music).
-Set dancing, danced in groups of four couples, evolved from the French Court Quadrille dances of the late 1700s and early 1800's.
-Céilí dancing encompasses sword dances, round dances, line dances, and progressive line dances.
-Step dancing can be found in productions such as Riverdance.
+A jig is a lively dance is triple time and most probably came to Ireland from England, perhaps as early as the (1500s).
+Native marches were adapted for dancing, some tunes borrowed from England and a start made on composing those tunes which constituted the greatest single division of the dance music until reels began to catch up on them in the 2nd half of the last century.

 Kealkill